Semiconductor industry in China: HiSilicon

 HiSilicon is a Chinese fabless semiconductor company based in Shenzhen, Guangdong and wholly owned by Huawei.
 HiSilicon purchases licenses for CPU designs from ARM Holdings, including the ARM Cortex-A9 MPCore, ARM Cortex-M3, ARM Cortex-A7 MPCore, ARM Cortex-A15 MPCore, ARM Cortex-A53, ARM Cortex-A57 and also for their Mali graphics cores.
 HiSilicon has also purchased licenses from Vivante Corporation for their GC4000 graphics core.

 HiSilicon is reputed to be the largest domestic designer of integrated circuits in China.
 In 2020, the U.S. instituted rules that require American firms providing certain equipment to HiSilicon or non-American firms who use American technologies that supply HiSilicon to have licenses and Huawei announced it will stop producing its Kirin chipset from 15 September 2020, onwards.
-HiSilicon has since been overtaken by Chinese rival UNISOC in terms of mobile processor market share.
+HiSilicon was overtaken by Chinese rival UNISOC in terms of mobile processor market share as a consequence.
+However, at the end of 2023 the Kirin 9000S processor, which was first used in the Huawei Mate 60, showed that HiSilicon was restarting its production of Kirin chipsets after a three-year hiatus, this time with entirely domestically produced chips.

+Hygon Information Technology

+Hygon Information Technology is a partially state-owned publicly listed Chinese fabless semiconductor company headquartered in Beijing.
+The company mainly handles central processing units (CPUs) based on Intel's x86 technology as well as domestic Deep Learning Processors.